csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 </center>
 <br>

-The power of $X(t)$ is calculated from auto-correaltion function or power spectral density as:
+The power of $X(t)$ is calculated from the auto-correlation function or power spectral density as:

 <center>